 What is the ballplayer to counselor ratio at Braves Baseball Summer Camps?

 We aim to provide an environment where ballplayers benefit from both individual and small group learning and instruction.
-For our younger ballplayers (6 and under), our goal is to maintain a ballplayer to coach ratio of approximately 7:1 on their individual team.
-For older ballplayers (7 and up), the approximate ratio is 9:1.
-For the site as a whole, the ballplayer-to-coach ratio is 6:1 - including our Leadership Team, such as our Site Leader and Camp & Safety Coordinator.
+For all our ballplayers, our goal is to maintain a ballplayer to coach ratio of approximately 8:1 in their individual age grouping.

 Do I receive a confirmation when I register?

 Once you register and pay for your camp session(s), you will receive a confirmation email for your records.
 This email serves as your confirmation of registration for camp.

 Will I receive additional information about camp after I register?

 As we approach each camp, we'll be communicating further details to get you and your camper fully prepared for camp via email.
 Email communication will be shared with the primary account email address provided at registration.
 If you registered for camp and did not receive a confirmation email, please contact us [email protected].

 The week before camp, we'll send out more detailed information about your camp session(s), including drop-off location and instructions, procedures for check-in, what to bring to camp, as well as friendly tips and reminders.